India's IT plans suffer from power cuts, congestion - and monkeys

 Global technology companies see opportunity in Modi's commitment to a digital future and are adapting their products to India's varied climates and external threats.

-IBM is in discussions to provide software to help several cities make the leap into the digital age.

-Network provider Cisco Systems is working with the government in the eastern city of Visakhapatnam to bring more education and healthcare services online, and has developed a "ruggedised" Wi-Fi box to survive India's varied climates and cut down on the need for cables that will be at the mercy of the elements - or monkeys.
+Network provider Cisco Systems (CSCO.O) is working with the government in Visakhapatnam to bring more education and healthcare services online, and has developed a "ruggedised" Wi-Fi box to survive India's varied climates and cut down on the need for cables that will be at the mercy of the elements - or monkeys.

 "We've built outdoor Wi-Fi-access routers specifically keeping in mind Indian environmental conditions," Dinesh Malkani, Cisco's India country head, said in an interview.